 Financial Crime Compliance (FCC) is a process to ensure your bank or financial institution is meeting the policies, standards, and regulations laid by the Financial Crimes Enforcement Network (FinCEN) of the United States Treasury Department.

 Meeting financial crime compliance is a legal requirement for banks and financial institutions to combat the various financial crime risks and activities.
-It helps banks and financial institutions detect, prevent and report illegal financial activities.
+It helps banks and financial institutions detect, prevent, and report illegal financial activities.

 The blog discusses the financial crime risks in banking and financial institutions, the cost of financial crimes, and associated challenges.
 It also highlights the importance of digital solutions to combat financial crimes and strategies to meet the Financial Crime Compliance (FCC) and various other regulatory requirements.